connexcs/docs/docs/customer/auth.md

 !!! tip "Newly added IP immediately marked as Blocked under IP Authentication"
     Attempted calls from this IP will not be completed.
-This occurs because call requests are sent from the new IP before it is authorized.
-As a result, the ConnexCS fraud detection blocks the unauthorized IP in the firewall.
+This occurs because call requests were sent from the new IP before it is authorized.
+As a result, ConnexCS fraud detection blocked the unauthorized IP in the firewall.
 To resolve the blocked IP, go to **Setup :material-menu-right: Advanced :material-menu-right: Firewall**.
-Selected the blocked IP, then delete it from the firewall.
-This unblocks the IP, but it will take up to 15 minutes for this change to become active in the switch.
+Select the blocked IP, then delete it from the firewall.
+This unblocks the IP, but it will take up to 15 minutes for the change to become active in the switch.
 See [Threat Detection](https://docs.connexcs.com/setup/advanced/firewall/) for more details.